 If you want to have the wedding you originally planned, without sacrificing the size and extent of the celebration, pushing your wedding date out a year is a wise decision.
 "Once vaccines are fully administered, and we’ve hopefully reached a state of herd immunity, this will make travel easier, less scary, and will hopefully not require a quarantine for anyone involved," Chang adds.

-If you're having a destination wedding in the U.S., push until early 2022.
+If you're having a destination wedding in the U.S., push until late 2022.

 A destination wedding means that pretty much everyone is traveling to participate in your wedding celebration.
 In regular circumstances, this is asking a lot of your guests, albeit for the important purpose of celebrating your nuptials.
-Given the COVID-19 restrictions, especially regarding travel, Chang recommends pushing your wedding out to early 2022 at least.
+Given the COVID-19 restrictions, especially regarding travel, push your wedding out to late 2022 at least.

 “Until the vast majority of the population has been vaccinated, there is still going to be risk involved, so it’s important to be clear and upfront on what your plans are so guests can make a decision for themselves whether they feel comfortable attending,” she says.